 DWia•ASSOCIATE specifies the data cube coordinate stage from which coordinate values are taken for association with the distortion array coordinates.
 I.e., if DWia•ASSOCIATE is equal to A, then data cube coordinates from stage A are used for lookup/interpolation into the distortion array to find the correction.

 DWia•APPLY specifies the coordinate stage to which the distortion should be applied (added).
+I.e., if DWia•APPLY is equal to B, the distortion values should be added immediately after calculating the values in stage B.

+All DWia records for a given coordinate correction should be given as contiguous sequence in the FITS header.
+The DWia•APPLY record must be the last record in this sequence.

-I.e., if DWia•APPLY is equal to B, the distortion values should be added immediately after calculating the values in stage B. Since record-valued keywords can only have numeric values, we must assign numbers to the coordinate stages in order to refer to them.
+Since record-valued keywords can only have numeric values, we must assign numbers to the coordinate stages in order to refer to them.
 We specify the stage numbers using a more detailed version of the normal FITS coordinate calculation flowchart, with the stage numbers given in the rightmost column:

 The association of coordinates between the data cube and the distortion array may happen at any of the calculation stages 1-6 for the data cube.
 The distortion found by interpolation in the distortion array may then be applied to the data cube coordinates at the same stage or any of the later stages.
 I.e., DWia•APPLY >= DWia•ASSOCIATE.